Breakn' a Sweat

 "Breakn' a Sweat" is a song by American electronic music producer Skrillex.
 It is the third track on his fourth EP, Bangarang.
 It features guest vocal and musical contributions from the surviving members of the American rock band the Doors.
 It was created for Re:Generation music project, a 2012 documentary film.
 It contains a vocal sample from a 1960s interview with Jim Morrison, while the remaining members of the Doors and Skrillex did the chants.
 The song received generally positive reviews from music critics, with some highlighting it as the standout track from the EP.
 The song charted at number 32 on the UK Singles Chart.
-The Zedd remix of "Breakn' a Sweat" was sampled in Ty Dolla Sign's song "My Cabana".
 Zedd included his remix on the deluxe edition of Clarity.